chord233/sagan-promoter/README.md

 # promoter-sagan
-This is the code for the paper "Improving synthetic promoter design with least-squares adversarial generative networks with self-attention"
+This is the code for the paper "Improving synthetic promoter design with adversarial generative networks with self-attention"